-The Federal Trade Commission (FTC) recently proposed a rule that would ban all non-competes nationwide.
-This rule has not yet passed, and will likely face significant opposition.
+The Federal Trade Commission (FTC) recently passed a rule that would ban nearly all non-competes nationwide.
+This rule has not yet gone into effect, and is facing a legal challenge from the Chamber of Commerce and similar organizations.
 Elzer Law Firm supports an outright ban on non-competes because they suppress wages, keep workers in unfulfilling (or even abusive) jobs, and restrain competition and innovation.
 But as it stands right now, non-competes are still legal in Pennsylvania if they meet certain requirements.

 In Pennsylvania, a non-compete must be reasonable as to geographic area and time.
 It also must be supported by consideration, meaning the employer must give you something of value in exchange for signing it.
 The job itself may constitute consideration if the non-compete is signed in connection with accepting the position.
 Otherwise, something else of value, such as a promotion, pay raise, or cash incentive, must be offered along with the non-compete agreement.
 A non-compete must also protect a legitimate business interest of the employer, such as trade secrets, customer goodwill, or confidential information.
 A non-compete cannot be used simply to keep employees from leaving or to stifle competition.